gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experience-fw-11.md

 * *demFn = filname* set path and file name to the used DEM
 * *surveyArea = fa* set path and file name of the QGroundControl flight plan
 * *maxFlightTime = 25* set the maximum estimated lifetime of the battery in minutes
-* *maxwaypoints = 250* set the number of allowed way points in one control file (older DJIs /Litchi were constrained by 99 way points)
+* *maxwaypoints = 250* set the number of allowed way points in one control file (older DJIs /Litchi were constrained by 99 way points).
+Pleas note below you will use demo files from the package.
+To change it just put in the path and name of your DEM and planning file.

 ```r
 library(uavRmp)